Haselnussbomber/HaselTweaks/README.md

 Prevents Instant Portrait from being reset upon saving/updating the current gearset.

+This is for everyone who extracts materia from their fully spiritbound items and have the urge to click the update gearset button, because it lights up.
+Updating the gearset unfortunately removes the instant portrait link from it, which is pretty annoying.

+This tweak simply completely skips the code to remove the link, which however might have some unintended side-effects when actually changing the gearset.

+Obviously the real fix would be to prevent the update gearset button from activating after extracting.
+Hopefully this is fixed in a future game update.

 ### Keep Screen Awake [[src](Tweaks/KeepScreenAwake.cs)]

 Prevents the screen from going into standby.